yutao-huang/office-scripts-conway-game-of-life/README.md

 - Press the **New script** button.

-- Copy the code from [game-of-life.ts](https://raw.githubusercontent.com/yutao-huang/office-scripts-conway-game-of-life/master/src/game-of-life.ts) and paste into the Code Editor:
+- Copy the code from [game-of-life.ts](https://raw.githubusercontent.com/yutao-huang/office-scripts-conway-game-of-life/master/src/game-of-life.ts) and paste into the Code Editor.
+Optionally, rename the script as "Conway's Game of Life".

   ![code-editor](images/code-editor.png)

-- Optionally, rename the script as "Conway's Game of Life".
 - Hit the `▶ Run` button above the code editor.
 - After a few seconds of churning (downloading the pattern rule and setting up the game board), a small ["glider"](https://www.conwaylife.com/wiki/Glider) will come to life and start to travel across the worksheet.
 Please note it will take a bit longer to run for the very first time.